 With culturally rich and diverse country, India is one of the most ancient civilizations in the world that harbors many age-old wonders than most other lands.
 Of these, the world heritage sites have special place in India tour packages as they boast an outstanding value to the entire world.
 For example, the state of Maharashtra is home to a large number of heritage sites and 5 of them got the UNESCO world heritage site tag.
 These heritage sites are among the top places to visit in Maharashtra due to its intertwined layers of history and culture along with unique imprints of architectural design.
 In addition to the historic and cultural importance, these places can also be scientifically as well as educationally relevant.

 Here is the list of stunning UNESCO World Heritage Sites in Maharashtra.

 The Ellora Cave Complex comprises of 34 caves that were hewn out of solid rocks of the Charanandri hills between the 6th and 10th centuries AD.
-Overlooking the Waghur River, it is the most visited heritage monuments in India, and among the must include places in Maharashtra tour packages.
+Overlooking the Waghur River, it is the most visited heritage monument in India, and among the must-include places in Maharashtra tour packages.
 Of the 39 caves, 12 are Buddhist caves, 17 are Hindu Caves and 5 are Jain Caves.
 The coexistence of structures from three different religions serves as a splendid visual representation of the prevalent religious tolerance of India.
 The main attraction of Ellora is Kailash Temple (Cave16), which is the most remarkable, and one of the top places to visit in Ellora Caves.
-Ellora Caves were granted the UNESCO World Heritage Site status in the year 1983 due to its stupendous architecture, interesting spatial effects and grand sculptures.
+Ellora Caves was granted UNESCO World Heritage Site status in the year 1983 due to its stupendous architecture, interesting spatial effects, and grand sculptures.
 Ellora is one of the best heritage places to visit near Pune.